tema5002/tema5002/README.md

 - tema5002
+- i absolutely suck at explaining who i am
-- i kinda know python and c#
+- i know python, c# and c++
-- i have a keyboard
+- i have a keyboard (probably)
+- you may find some random and probably useful code on this repo (tema5002/tema5002)